kylebgorman/perceptronix/README.md

 * The true weight (`weight_`), used for inference _during training_, and
   updated using the perceptron learning rule
-* The averaged weight (`aweight_`), which may or may not be "fresh"
+* The summed weight (`summed_weights_`), which may or may not be "fresh"
 * A timestamp (`time_`) indicating when the averaged weight was last updated

-An averaged classifier holds the "true" timestamp.
-The averaged weight is "freshened" using a numerically stable online algorithm proposed by Welford (1962) and made famous by Knuth (TAOCP 2).
+The averaged classifier also holds a true timestamp.

 Tables
 ------